Temple University switchboard: 215-204-7000

 If the SBM department chair deems that the student has sufficient background, students may, for a $30 fee, take a challenge exam.
 If the exam is passed, an additional $30 fee will be charged to post the credits to the student's transcript.
 Call SBM Under-graduate Student Services at (215) 204-7672 for more information on which courses are available for challenge exam.

 NOTE: Students in University Honors must complete eight University Honors courses.
-These must include Comp.
-90 and IH 91 and 92.
-Many SBM Honors courses also satisfy University Honors (e.g., Economics 91 and 92 and Law 91).
-In addition, one upper division SBM Honors course among eight University Honors courses may be counted.
+These must include English 0090, and IH 0091 and 0092.
+Many SBM Honors courses also satisfy University Honors (e.g., Economics 0091 and 0092 and Law 0091).
+In addition, SBM Honors students receive University Honors credit for one Upper-Division SBM Honors course.

 Honorary Societies, Awards, and Student Associations